JoshYoung-Cannon/jyoungcannon-alphabetizer/README.md

 Using the project:
 1. The programme will ask for a file path to your input text file.
-2. If it is a valid file path the programme will continue, otherwise it will ask you for a new file path (typing QUIT here will close the programme)
+2. If it is a valid file path the programme will continue.
+   Otherwise it will ask you for a new file path (typing QUIT here will close the programme).
 3. The code will then display all the words from the input file, seperate them into valid and invalid word lists and sort the valid words.
 4. The code will then display the sorted words followed by the invalid words.
 5. The code will then ask for a directory to save the output.
 6. If it is a valid file path the programme will save the text files SortedWordsOfYourInputFileName.txt, UniqueSortedWordsOfYourInputFileName.txt and InvalidWordsOfYourInputFileName.txt.
    Otherwise it will ask you for a new file path (typing QUIT here will allow you to continue without saving the files).
+7. The code will then ask if you would like to exit the programme, typing Y or QUIT here will exit the programme, typing N will cause the programme to ask you for another input file, and repeat all previous steps.

+Program outputs:
-7. SortedWordsOfYourInputFileName.txt: Contains an alphabetized list of all the valid words including duplicates.
+- SortedWordsOfYourInputFileName.txt: Contains an alphabetized list of all the valid words including duplicates.
-8. UniqueSortedWordsOfYourInputFileName.txt: Contains an alphabetized list of all the valid words excluding duplicates.
+- UniqueSortedWordsOfYourInputFileName.txt: Contains an alphabetized list of all the valid words excluding duplicates.
-9. InvalidWordsOfYourInputFileName.txt: Contains a list off all invalid words for the purpose of future tool improvements.
+- InvalidWordsOfYourInputFileName.txt: Contains a list off all invalid words for the purpose of future tool improvements.
-10. The code will then ask if you would like to exit the programme, typing Y or QUIT here will exit the programme, typing N will cause the programme to ask you for another input file.

 NOTE:
-1. An example text file has been included in the jyoungcannon-alphabetizer\example folder and can be called by typing ..\example\Reaper-Man-Amazon-BookDescription.txt when jyoungcannon-alphabetizer-0.0.1-SNAPSHOT.jar is run from the target folder.
+1. An example text file has been included in the jyoungcannon-alphabetizer\example folder, when jyoungcannon-alphabetizer-0.0.1-SNAPSHOT.jar is run from the target folder the example text can be called using the file path:
+..\example\Reaper-Man-Amazon-BookDescription.txt

-2. If desired the example folder can be used to hold the output files using the file path ..\example when jyoungcannon-alphabetizer-0.0.1-SNAPSHOT.jar is run from the target folder.
+2. If desired the example folder can be used to hold the output files, when jyoungcannon-alphabetizer-0.0.1-SNAPSHOT.jar is run from the target folder use the file path:
+..\example

 ## Built With